Henry-Denny/Tetris/README.md

 # Gameplay
 The standard rules of Tetris apply.

 Clearing a line increases your score.
 How much score is added when you clear a line depends on how many lines you clear at once and your current level.
-To level up you need to clear 10 lines.
+To level up you need to clear 5 lines after which the blocks will start to fall faster.

 If you reach the top of the screen then it's game over.
 The window will make you aware that you have lost by CEASING TO EXIST (I'll make a game over screen in the future).